kununu/collections/docs/abstract-collection-test-case.md

 ## Example

-Take a look at [this](../tests/TestCase/AbstractCollectionTestCaseTest.php) test to see an example of using the test case.
+Take a look at [this](../tests/TestCase/AbstractCollectionTestCaseObjectCollectionTest.php) and [this](../tests/TestCase/AbstractCollectionTestCaseScalarCollectionTest.php) tests to see examples of using the test case.

 ---